Severan dynasty: Interlude: Macrinus (217-218)

-His made peace with the Parthian Empire, which involved paying reparations for the damage caused by Caracalla's campaigns.
+He made peace with the Parthian Empire, which involved paying reparations for the damage caused by Caracalla's campaigns.

 His troops considered the terms degrading to the Romans.

 One of the reasons for his eventual downfall was his attempt at saving by paying serving soldiers of the Eastern troops by higher pay scales established during the rule of Caracalla while paying the new recruits by lower pay scales from the time of Septimius -- his troops were not impressed.

 Due to a continuing threat from Parthia, he kept the rebellious forces in Syria, where they became one way or the other acquainted with Elagabalus.

 In May 218 troops camping near Elesa revolted and hailed Elegabalus as emperor.

 After months of rebellion and a failed attack on the rebellious troops, Macrinus met the army of Elagabalus near Antioch where he was decisively defeated.

 Macrinus managed to escape with his son to Chalcedon where he was apprehended to be taken back to Antioch, but the guards murdered him en route.

 During his rule Macrinus never entered the city of Rome.

 Elagabalus (218-222)

-Aureus of Elagabalus, minted at Antioch.
+An aureus of Elagabalus, minted at Antioch.
 The reverse commemorates the journey to Rome of the sacred black stone of Emesus, which is depicted on the quadriga.